swissclubto/swissclubto.github.io/_events/2022-07-24-national-day.md

 web_url_name: Google Form to RSVP
 start_time: 12 pm
 end_time: 5 pm
-last_modified_at: 2022-05-24
+cost: Free; food and drinks sold separately
 teaser: /assets/images/2022-07-24-national-day-teaser.jpg
+last_modified_at: 2022-06-19
 ---

 Come celebrate Switzerland's 731st birthday with the Swiss Club Toronto!
 There will be music, games, food and drink, our famous raffle, and an occasion to reconnect with Swiss friends from near and far!

-The entrance is free; food and drinks are sold separately.

 Help us planning by RSVPing ahead of time!